The Melbourne Business School MBA: What You Need To Know

 MBS’s full-time MBA is, of course, an academically rigorous course — the average GMAT is just over 700 — but the school capitalizes on the incredible diversity of its students and aims to produce leaders who are expert in collaboration and inclusion.
 Students finish this MBA with serious hands-on experience working with international, diverse teams, which are hugely attractive skills to employers in this part of the world.

-MBS is moving with the times, too, recently adding new core courses including one on the entrepreneurial mindset; an innovation bootcamp; a course on social enterprise; and a project-based course focused on doing business in Asia, which involves an on-site collaboration with firms in China, Indonesia, and other Asian countries.
-Their new electives also chime with the zeitgeist and include Managing in an Analytics Environment; Workplace Diversity; FinTech; and Business Analytics.
+MBS is moving with the times too, recently adding new core courses including an innovation bootcamp and a project-based work placement in groups to develop practical experience.
+Their new electives also chime with the zeitgeist and include including Managing in an Analytics Environment; Workplace Diversity; FinTech; and Business Analytics.

 Many MBAs with a large percentage of international students offer a launchpad into their own country, but the proximity to Asia means that MBS is a springboard to many other countries, too.
 With over 8,500 alumni working in 95 countries, Melbourne should certainly appeal to people who want an MBA to help them change location.